Admission Criteria

 What Matters to the Admissions Committee

-• Evidence that the applicant is making progress towards achieving their aspirations
+• Evidence that the applicant is making progress toward achieving their aspirations.

-The admissions committee sees at least five broad categories in which applicants can demonstrate they are making progress towards achieving their aspirations:
+The admissions committee sees at least five broad categories in which applicants can demonstrate they are making progress toward achieving their aspirations:

 • Academic performance (prerequisite GPA, BYU overall GPA, etc.)